 Head to the docks in Waterplace Park and paddle the Providence waterways via kayak.
 Sign up online.

 Running is not only a great way to exercise, but it is also a fun way to get involved in the community.
 Join a team, run for a charity or race on your own.
-Learn about the races scheduled for the summer in Rhode Island at Running in the USA.
+Learn about the races scheduled for the upcoming fall season in Rhode Island at Running in the USA.